|

 Whale Watching

 Augusta’s world-class boat harbour is the departure point for whale watching tours, which leave daily (weather dependent) between June and September.
 Wildlife enthusiasts will love the opportunities to watch the humpback and southern right whales from a boat during their migration.
 Originally settled by whalers and sealers seeking protection from storms, Augusta has retained its maritime roots.
-Located at the mouth of the beautiful Blackwood River, the charming town of Augusta is a fisherperson’s haven.

 Things to Do